Practical resource for using AI inside the firm

 Set a follow-up rule

 Many firms reply once and then lose momentum.
 Decide what happens after one hour, one day and three days.
 The workflow should show who follows up, what message is sent, when the enquiry is closed and what evidence is kept if the prospect does not respond.
+That same operating rhythm can then be reused for proposal follow-up and client-record chasing.

 6